RubenRaMar/Portfolio/src/content/work/isdi-coders/pre-course/connect-four.md

 headerTitle: Connect 4
 publishDate: 2023-03-24
 dataAos: "flip-right"
-description: My second project, "Connect 4," emerged during the ISDICoders bootcamp's pre-course.
+description: My second project, Connect 4 emerged during the ISDICoders bootcamp's pre-course.
 While it wasn't a requirement, I chose to invest a significant effort to showcase my potential.
-This game, inspired by the universe of "Connect 4," stands as a testament to my dedication and learning in web development.
+This game, inspired by the universe of Connect 4, stands as a testament to my dedication and learning in web development.
 links:
   [
     {